SAIS-S2S-Technology/Roadmap/CAPS/CAPS_course_website.md

 A six session workshop that explores ways in which computational methods can advance the applications of policy and strategy research.
 The workshop focuses on the potential of video games – and intelligent agents programmed in Python to play these games – to study strategic behaviour in complex, simulated environments.

 ### Update
-The first iteration of CAPS was completed in December 2018.
+**The first iteration of CAPS was completed in December 2018.**
 Thank you to all the students who participated and helped create a great environment for learning about computation, policy and strategy.
-Video recordings of the sessions are forthcoming.
+Video recordings of the six sessions are forthcoming.
 We are currently expanding CAPS into a more dedicated learning environment and will start the next iteration in late March 2019.
 Stay tuned for updates!

 ***